Rural Investment and Prosperity Project

 • Attending meetings convened by partner organizations.

-Key Qualities and Skills
+Desired Qualities and Skills

 • A sincere curiosity about rural communities; willingness to explore issues of inclusion, power, privilege, and diversity; and exceptional commitment to personal integrity, professionalism, and excellence.